Ecommerce Navigation in 2026: Examples & Best Practices

 Other Links

-Some websites may require additional links because of their unique website specialization or location.
-These can include links to important but secondary pages like “Delivery Information,” “Returns Policy,” “Language Options,” or “Currency Selector.”
-However, to keep your main navigation clear and focused, put these links in the footer or secondary navigation bar.
+Some websites may require additional links due to their unique specialization or location.
+These can include links to secondary pages like “Delivery Information,” “Returns Policy,” “Language Options,” or “Currency Selector.”
+So, to keep your main navigation clear and focused, put these links in the footer or secondary navigation bar.

 Top 5 Ecommerce Navigation Types & Examples